enigmatry/entry-angular-building-blocks/libs/entry-components/theming-configuration.md

 Handles the appearance of table rows:

-- `selected-color` sets the text color of cells within a selected row
+- `selected-color` sets the text color of cells within a selected row.
 - `selected-background` sets the background color for selected row.
-If transparent is passed, it will be ignored and primary background will be applied
+If 'transparent' value is passed, it will be ignored and primary color will be applied.
 - `disabled-color` defines the background color for disabled rows.
 - `odd-even-row` row can be either odd or even, nothing else.
 - `odd-even-background` sets the background color for odd or even rows.